The Five Jump Focus Classifications

 Interventions Dictate Classification

-To identify ALL the possible different combinations of Movements Signatures would an overwhelming and unnecessary task.
+Identifying ALL the possible different combinations of Jump Signatures would be an overwhelming and unnecessary task.
 While each individual is unique, we can (and should) create different groups, classifications, or "buckets" based on the trends and relationships we most often see.
 The true GOAL of classification is to provide insights and recommendations for specific exercises or interventions to affect the variables.
-So instead, we worked backward utilizing the data to FIRST identify the Movement Signature classifications we are able to affect or change.
-It would be pointless if not downright unethical to classify an individual into a group that had no recommended interventions!
+So instead, we worked backward, utilizing the data to FIRST identify the Movement Focus classifications we are able to affect or change.
+There is much less utility in classifying an individual into a group that had no recommended interventions!

-Internal analyses have been performed consistently to identify how these different plans affect the results from Jump, Balance, and Plank Scans in a significant and predictable way.
-In 2018 an analysis from a subset of our database of 2,337 individuals over a four year period was published in a peer-reviewed journal and is available referenced below (1).
-But like what often happens when things go to print there is actually more up to date information available before the ink is even dry.
-(Our most recent findings and analyses will always be available and shared with our customers.)
+Internal analyses have been performed consistently to identify how these different plans affect the results from the Sparta Scans in a significant and predictable way.
+In 2018 an analysis from a subset of our database of 2,337 individuals over a four-year period was published in a peer-reviewed journal and is available referenced below (1).
+But, like what often happens when things go to print, there is actually more up-to-date information available before the ink is even dry.

-As is turns out, every exercise and intervention has a combination of positive and negative effects, with varying degrees of significance.
+As it turns out, every exercise and intervention has a combination of positive and negative effects with varying degrees of significance.
 For example:

 • The Front Squat has a large positive effect on Load, a medium positive effect on EXPLODE, and a large negative effect on DRIVE.
 All of these effects were statistically significant.